INFORMATION FOR FAMILY, FRIENDS AND CARERS (SUPPORT NETWORKS)

 People living with dementia, a brain injury, or a learning disability often rely on their family, friends, or carers to seek out the help and support they need.

 A vulnerable person's support network is often vital in recognising an individual's needs and in taking the first steps to ensuring those needs are met.
-However, much of the help and support available to vulnerable people is difficult to access or provided for a fee.
+However, much of the help and support available to vulnerable people is difficult to access or provided at financial cost.

 We are committed to ensuring vulnerable people (and their support-networks) are given free and impartial advice.

 People living with conditions that affect their mental capacity can encounter great difficulty when managing their money.
 Unfortunately, the banking system does not cater to the needs of the neurodiverse community and the safeguarding framework is often slow or ill-equipped to prevent financial abuse.